konstantinos61-0/CS50x/README.md

 # CS50x
 This repository contains all of my solutions for the 9 Problem Sets of HarvardX's CS50x: Introduction to Computer Science.
+Each week of the course includes a problem set for students to solve, from 1 to 9.
+Every set is individually documented within the appropriately named folders (`psetX` for problem set X)

 ## Week 1 — C
 An introduction to the C programming language and the Linux CLI.
 The first two problems (mario and me) are very simple introductory material.